arelate/theo/README.md

 This is only needed to be done once and `theo` will use those settings from that moment and should work until `vangogh` configuration has changed (when different username/password are set).
 If you ever need to reset this configuration, `reset-server-connection` can help with that.

-## Installing native versions with theo
+## Installing games with theo (native versions and Windows versions on macOS, Linux)

 Basic usage of `theo` comes down to the following commands: